-The geological units in the study area were examined in four different groups in terms of their physical and hydrogeological properties and water-bearing potential: porous permeable units, karstic permeable units, semipermeable units and impermeable units.
+The geological units in the study area were examined in four different groups in terms of their physical and hydrogeological properties and water-bearing potential: porous permeable units, karstic permeable units, semi-permeable units and impermeable units.
 Alluviums are classified as the most efficient aquifer units because of their high specific yield even though most of them are shallow.
 Eocene and Miocene-aged limestone units are also defined as aquifer units since they are karstified as a result of the dissolution of limestone by rainwater after tectonic movements.
-Despite the fact that Miocene-Pliocene aged basalt units in the basin are generally impermeable, some of the basalts near Tüzelsuyu Creek, which is around 2 kilometres away from the Project Area, are local aquifers due to their 80-100 meters of thickness and high secondary porosity7.
+Despite the fact that Miocene-Pliocene aged basalt units in the basin are generally impermeable, some of the basalts near Tüzelsuyu Creek, which is around 2 kilometres away from the Project Area, are local aquifers due to their 80-100 meters of thickness and high secondary porosity14.
 The hydrostratigraphical map of the Project Area and its vicinity according to the geological map is given in Figure 6-22.

 According to the Geotechnical Report for the Project, in order to determine the vertical and horizontal distribution of the soil, 20 boreholes with a depth of 8 m were drilled and different rock mechanics tests were applied.
+Although slotted PVC pipelines were installed to these wells after drilling operations were completed in order for monitoring groundwater levels, all wells were observed dry.

-7Şener, Ş., Şener, E., & Er, A. (2021).
+Şener, Ş., Şener, E., & Er, A. (2021).
 Hydrogeochemistry and Water Quality of the Groundwaters of Gaziantep Province.
 Journal of Engineering Sciences and Design, 9(4), 1253-1266. doi:10.21923/jesd.927408